Cheapest-to-Deliver Collateral: A Common Factor Approach: Numerical results

 \section{Numerical results}

 In this section, we present insights into the numerical computation of the common factor approximation models and further analyse their sensitivity to changes in the input parameters.
-This consideration is done for a three currency setup, where the parameters of the collateral spread model, defined in \Cref{sec:coll-spread-model}, are given in \Cref{table:spreadparams}.
+This consideration is done for a three currency setup, where the parameters of the collateral spread model, defined in Section~\ref{sec:coll-spread-model}, are given in Table~\ref{table:spreadparams}.
 Note that only two collateral spreads need to be defined, as the third currency is embedded in the constant zero spread.
 The collateral spread parameters used here are derived from the collateral rate parameters given in \cite{SankovichZhu}, where also calibration is discussed.
-The exact details of this conversion from rates to spreads are given in \ref{sec:appxparams}.
-For each spread, the long-term mean levels $\theta_i$ are kept constant to the initial value.
+The exact details of this conversion from rates to spreads are given in Appendix~\ref{sec:appxparams}.
+For each spread, the long-term mean levels $\theta_i$ are chosen such that the expectations of the spreads equal their initial value.

-The algorithm for computing the first and second order common factor estimators, initialized with the Hull--White parametrization of the spreads $q_i$, is outlined in \ref{sec:appxalgo}.
+The algorithm for computing the first and second-order common factor estimators, initialized with the Hull--White parametrization of the spreads $q_i$, is outlined in Appendix~\ref{sec:appxalgo}.

 Before discussing the accuracy results of the common factor CTD estimators, we first focus on some specific points in the numerical implementation.
-At each interpolation time $t_k\in\mathcal{T}$, both moments of the common factor maximum, $\widetilde M(t_k) = \max(0, \widetilde q_1(t_k), \dots, \widetilde q_N(t_k))$, depend on the same continuous convolution $f_{C(t_k)} * \F_{\max_i(A_i(t_k))}$ between the density of the common factor and the cumulative distribution function of the maximum of individual factors, defined in \eqref{eq:pdfC} and \eqref{eq:cdfmaxAi}, respectively.
+At each interpolation time $t_k\in\mathcal{T}$, both moments of the common factor maximum, $\widetilde M(t_k) = \max(0, \widetilde q_1(t_k), \dots, \widetilde q_N(t_k))$, depend on the same continuous convolution $f_{C(t_k)} * F_{\max_i(A_i(t_k))}$ between the density of the common factor and the cumulative distribution function of the maximum of individual factors, defined in \eqref{eq:pdfC} and \eqref{eq:cdfmaxAi}, respectively.
 That is, at each time $t_k$, we need to compute the integrals